friedavocadoes/skillio-KnowledgeScout/README.md

 # KnowledgeScout - Document Q&A System
+>[!WARNING]
+>This project has been discontinued.
+You may fork if required.
 A hackathon project that allows users to upload documents and ask questions with AI-powered answers using Google Gemini API.

 ## 🚀 Features